Military history of Japan: Kamakura period (1185–1333)

-Before the establishment of the Kamakura shogunate, civil power in Japan was primarily held by the ruling emperors and their regents.
+Before the establishment of the Kamakura shōgunate, civil power in Japan was primarily held by the ruling emperors and their regents.
 The regents were typically appointed from the ranks of the imperial court and the aristocratic clans that vied there.
 Military affairs were handled under the auspices of the civil government.
-After defeating their main rival the Taira clan, and the Northern Fujiwara, the Minamoto clan established the Kamakura shogunate.
+After defeating their main rival the Taira clan, and the Northern Fujiwara, the Minamoto clan established the Kamakura shōgunate.
 Minamoto no Yoritomo seized power from the central government and the aristocracy and established a feudal system based in Kamakura.
 The samurai gained political power over the aristocratic nobility (kuge) of the Imperial Court in Kyoto.
 Emperor Go-Toba and the aristocracy remained the de jure rulers.
 In 1192, Yoritomo was awarded the title of Sei-i Taishōgun by Emperor Go-Toba.
-The political system that Yoritomo developed with a succession of shōguns as the heads of the shogunate became known.
+The political system that Yoritomo developed with a succession of shōguns as the heads of the shōgunate became known.
 This brought a period of peace.
 The battles fought during this period mainly consisted of agents of the Minamoto suppressing rebellions.
-Yoritomo's wife's family, the Hōjō, seized power from the Kamakura shōguns.
+Yoritomo's wife's family, the Hōjō, seized power from the Kamakura shōgun.
 When Yoritomo's sons and heirs were assassinated, the shōgun himself became a hereditary figurehead.
 Real power rested with the Hōjō regents.
-The Kamakura shogunate lasted for almost 150 years, from 1192 to 1333.
+The Kamakura shōgunate lasted for almost 150 years, from 1192 to 1333.
 The Mongol invasions of Japan (1274 and 1281) were the most important wars of the Kamakura period and defining events in Japanese history.

 Japan's remote location makes it secure against invaders from the Asian continent.
 The Japanese archipelago is surrounded by vast seas and has rugged, mountainous terrain with steep rivers.
 Kyushu is closest to the southernmost point of the Korean peninsula with a distance of 190 km.
 That's almost 6 times farther away than from England to France 33.3 km.
 Throughout history, Japan was never fully invaded nor colonized by foreigners.
 Japan only surrendered once after World War II.

 Gorō Nyūdō Masamune (五郎入道正宗), is recognized as Japan's greatest swordsmith.
 He created the finest swords and daggers (called tachi and tantō), in the Soshu tradition.